franciscop/modern-editor/README.md

 ## Actions

-An action is something that can happen when the editor is loaded.
+An action is something that can happen.
 It includes changing text from normal to bold, saving the current editor or any other actions that can occur to you.

 ### Create actions

-An action is a function that has a `this` parameter of the full editor instance.
+An action is a function that receives as an argument the full editor instance.
 Let's see a couple of actions.
 For example, a simple one to make your text bold:

 ```js
 function bold(editor){